Imagine being put to death for the crime of your child's unhappiness.

 "Without doubt, one of the best sci-fi novels I've read this year."
 Readers' Favorite "A heartfelt novel ... a welcome twist of convention" The Booklife Prize "Exploratory, frightening scenarios... followed by a curveball epilogue... satisfaction is a matter of the soul’s survival."
 Foreword Reviews “A gem of a novel.”
 The Wishing Shelf “A touching, deceptively deep novel for anyone who ever loved.”
 Bookmuse "A refreshing dystopia that captivates and charms."
 Stephen Oram, author of Eating Robots “Icasia is one of those beautifully crafted characters that we can see the best of ourselves in.”
 Monkey Review “I have not been so comforted by a novel for a long time.”
 K. Parsey, writer “This novel is indeed a rare bird.”
 Jean Gill, author of the Natural Forces series |

-In addition to having published a memoir, four novels, three poetry collections, and her bestselling Writing in a Nutshell series, she has been featured in a variety of publications and ABC Radio National shows such as Writer's Digest, Publisher's Weekly, The Guardian, Life Matters, and Poetica.
-She is also the Publisher of Vine Leaves Press, and CEO of Independent Publishing Assistance.
-For more information about Jessica’s other projects, visit, iamjessicabell.com. |
+In addition to having published a memoir, five novels, three poetry collections, and her bestselling Writing in a Nutshell series, she has been featured in a variety of publications and radio shows such as Writer’s Digest, Publisher’s Weekly, The Guardian, Life Matters, and Poetica.
+She is also the publisher of Vine Leaves Press, and a highly sought-after book cover designer.
+She currently resides in Athens, Greece, with her partner and son, and a pile of dishes that still don’t know how to wash themselves.
+For more information visit: iamjessicabell.com |

 All it took was one secret drink at fifteen for Jessica Bell to binge-drink herself into oblivion for the next ten years.